celestiaorg/.github/pull_request_template.md

 <!--
 Please provide an explanation of the PR, including the apprioprate context, background, goal, and rationale.
-If there is an issues with this information, please provide a tl;dr and link the issue.
+If there is an issue with this information, please provide a tl;dr and link the issue.
 -->